 - Autism Continuing Education (CE/CEU) Courses

-- Best Book Awards Finalist - Psychology/Mental Health - Overcoming Anxiety & Depression on the Autism Spectrum
+- Best Book Awards Finalist - Psychology/Mental Health - Overcoming Anxiety and Depression on the Autism Spectrum

 Top 10 Most Popular Best Practice Posts

-Fears and Phobias in ASD Anxiety Disorders are a frequent co-occurring (comorbid) problem for children and youth with au...
+Fears and Phobias in Children on the Autism Spectrum Anxiety Disorders are a frequent co-occurring (comorbid) problem for child...

 The second edition of the widely administered Social Responsiveness Scale (SRS-2; Constantino & Gruber, 2012) maintains ...